mhtjsh/Basic_Bioinformatics/README.md

 ### 🚀 And with that, this repository comes to a wrap!
 But wait, there's more!
 Keep an eye out for other exciting repositories on **Bioinformatics**, **Computational Drug Design**, and **Next-Gen Sequencing** over on my GitHub.

 That's all from my side for now.
-Until next time, this is your man **Mohit @mhtjsh** signing off.
+Until next time, this is your man **[Mohit](https://www.linkedin.com/in/mohitjoshi2425)** signing off.
 Cheers! ✌️